laurentperrinet/laurentperrinet.github.io/content/talk/2017-01-18-laconeu/index.md

 publication: '*Workshop on Computational Neuroscience entitled "New trends and challenges for 2030"*'
 title: 'Back to the present: how neurons deal with delays'
+tags: [""]
-categories: ["Computational Neuroscience", "NeuroAI & Machine Learning"]
+categories: ["Computational Neuroscience", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+projects: [""]
 ---
 ![Chile](http://laconeu.cl/wp-content/uploads/2018/04/Valparaiso-3.jpg)